Elizabeth Holmes drawn as villain, underdog as trial begins

 Some of the most damning evidence may be presented by a former top finance officer at Theranos who will testify that the company only had $650,000 in revenue from 2011 through 2014, according to Leach.
 Yet Holmes was telling investors and other people that Theranos would generate $140 million in revenue in 2014, Leach said.

-Holmes is also accused or promising that Theranos would be able to quickly test small vials of blood in a small company-designed machine named after the famed inventor Thomas Edison.
+Holmes, 37, is also accused of promising that Theranos would be able to quickly test small vials of blood in a small company-designed machine named after the famed inventor Thomas Edison.
 Leach said the samples were actually sent out to outside parties for testing using standard-issue machines he described as “big" and “clunky.”

 Theranos eventually failed in 2018, a few years after a series of explosive stories in The Wall Street Journal exposed serious flaws in its technology and spurred regulatory investigations that shut down the testing.

-Note: This story has been corrected with the official names of Quest Diagnostics and Labcorp and Elizabeth Holmes' current age, which is 37.